n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 #### 2.1: Base consonant ####

-The first step is to determine the base consonant of the syllable and tag it as `POS_BASE_CONSONANT`.
+The first step is to determine the base consonant of the syllable, if there is one, and tag it as `POS_BASE_CONSONANT`.

+The base consonant is defined as the consonant in a consonant-based syllable that carries the syllable's vowel sound.
+That vowel sound will either be provided by the script's inherent vowel (in which case it is not written with a separate character) or the sound will be designated by the addition of a dependent-vowel (matra) sign.

+Vowel-based syllables, standalone-sequences, and broken text runs will not have base consonants.

 The algorithm for determining the base consonant is